eadwinCode/django-ninja-extra/docs/api_controller/index.md

 # **Controller**
 The term 'APIController' is borrowed from the C# ASP.NET environment, which uses the MVC framework.
 Although Django is not an MVC framework, it is still possible to mimic the concept by using similar patterns and principles.

 Django-Ninja-Extra's APIController is modeled after the C# ASP.NET ApiController, providing an object-oriented approach to creating controller models and implementing modern software design patterns in your Django project.
 This allows you to use similar concepts and design patterns as in C# ASP.NET environment in your Django project.

-### Why APIController in Django.

-Coming from a background of modeling objects using class-based approaches, and having experience working with various API tools such as DRF, FastAPI, and Flask-Restful, you have likely noticed that these libraries primarily use function-based or class-tailored function-based approaches in writing route functions.
-This approach may not fully utilize the concepts of object-oriented programming when designing RESTful APIs.
-But despite this, these libraries are still great.

-I have designed the APIController in Django Ninja Extra to bring a more traditional controller-based approach to Django Ninja, providing more flexibility and adaptability to recent software design patterns.
-If you prefer using class-based controls for building APIs, Django Ninja Extra's APIController is a great option for you.
+In Ninja-Extra, there are major components to creating a controller

+- ControllerBase
+- APIController Decorator

 ## ControllerBase